MotorBottle/Ollama2OpenAI/README.md

 **Highlights:**
 - Streams `thinking_delta`, `signature_delta`, `text_delta`, and tool blocks according to the latest Anthropic spec
-- Automatically maps Ollama tool calls to `tool_use` content blocks
+- Automatically maps Ollama tool calls to `tool_use` content blocks and forwards tool call inputs back to your client
 - Supports `think`/reasoning controls and per-model overrides (context, timeouts, etc.)
 - Works with Anthropic SDKs—specify the `Anthropic-Version` header or accept the default `2023-06-01`

+Provide tools in the Anthropic request (`tools` array) and the gateway will expose them to Ollama.
+When Ollama decides on a tool, the response streams back as Anthropic `tool_use` blocks with properly parsed JSON arguments, ready to execute in your application.

 ## Key Features

 ✅ **Full reasoning model support** with `think` parameter and reasoning content
 ✅ **Model-specific parameter overrides** using Ollama format
 ✅ **Anthropic Messages endpoint** with full thinking/tool streaming
+✅ **Bi-directional tool call support** for both Anthropic and OpenAI-compatible clients
 ✅ **Multi-API key management** with per-key model access control
 ✅ **Usage tracking and analytics** with comprehensive logging
 ✅ **Custom model name mapping** for user-friendly names